1956 World Sportscar Championship: Championship summary

+Since championship regulations required at least five qualifying events actually be held, and with only four rounds secured after four others had dropped out, the Swedish Grand Prix was upgraded to championship status in recognition of the successful 1955 race that saw a Mercedes 300 SLR 1-2 win.

 The championship remained as a contest for manufacturers, with the factory teams of Scuderia Ferrari, Maserati, Aston Martin and Jaguar leading the way.
 As in previous seasons, the majority of the fields were made up of amateur or gentlemen drivers, often racing against professional racing drivers with experience in Formula One.

-For Ferrari's assault on the 1956 championship, they settled on using virtually identical four- and twelve-cylinder-engined machines.
-Both cars shared exactly the same chassis and similarly styling.
+For Ferrari's assault on the 1956 championship, they settled on using virtually identical chassis with either four or twelve-cylinder engines of nearly 3.5 liter capacity.
+Both car types shared exactly the same chassis and similarly styling.
 Carrozzeria Scaglietti built the aluminum bodies for both.
-The more successful of the two was the V12-engined 290 MM, which was driven to a debut victory in the Mille Miglia by Eugenio Castellotti.
+The more successful of the two was the V12-engined 290 MM, which was driven to a debut victory in the Mille Miglia by Eugenio Castellotti which earned the car the MM.
 In the season finale, Phil Hill and Maurice Trintignant added a second win to the 290 MM's tally in only its third major race.
-The sister 860 Monza had an equally impressive first outing, with a one-two victory in the Florida International Grand Prix of Endurance.
+The less powerful sister 860 Monza had an equally impressive first outing, with a one-two victory in the Florida International Grand Prix of Endurance.
 During the remainder of the season, the big fours supported Ferrari's chase for the championship with valuable podium finishes.
-With three very convincing wins in the five rounds, Ferrari were crowned World Champions at the end of the season.
+With three very convincing wins in the five rounds, backed up by second places, Ferrari were crowned World Champions at the end of the season.
 For the third time in four seasons, the title had gone to Maranello.

-Ferrari's chief rivals, Maserati hired Stirling Moss for the season, and prepared a works team for all the rounds of the championship.
+Ferrari's chief rivals Maserati hired Stirling Moss for the season, and prepared a works team for all the rounds of the championship.
 At the opening round, the 1000 km Buenos Aires, the factory efforts paid off, when all the large 4.0-litre Ferraris suffered mechanical problems, and Moss and local hero, Carlos Menditéguy took overall victory, in a 300S.
 For the next rounds at Sebring and the Mille Miglia, Maserati prepared the 350S.
 The cars were on pace but succumbed to the competition.
 The Internationales ADAC 1000 Kilometer Rennen auf dem Nürburgring changed this when Moss and Jean Behra took over a second car and drove it to victory.
 The championship ended at the Sveriges Grand Prix and Maserati had high hopes to gain enough points to win over Ferrari.
 Despite bringing five cars, all the Maseratis retired, leaving Ferrari to take all the top five places and the championship.